 The accumulation affects the level of an important component of the bone named hydroxyapatite.
 This component becomes reduced in the bone and poses many hazards to the body system.

 Fluoride pineal gland research

-Several scientists conducted fluoride effects research to determine the effects of fluoride on the pineal, but one of the important researches shall be discussed below; according to a Scientist named Jennifer Anne Luke.
+Several scientists conducted its effects research to determine the effects on the pineal, but one of the important researches shall be discussed below; according to a Scientist named Jennifer Anne Luke.

 She researched the effect of the fluoridated gland on the sexual maturity of young females and its pathophysiology in 1997.
 The research was conducted in the United States after it was noticed that females reached their puberty stage earlier than the olden day's trend.

-The research was able to show that the effect of fluoride accumulated in the gland causes early sexual maturity in females.
+The research was able to show that the effect of accumulation in the gland causes early sexual maturity in females.
 It was noticed that the pineal is situated close to the center of the brain, which controls the central nervous system.

 The gland is often regarded as one of the important components of the central nervous system (CNS).
-The effect of fluoride on the gland affects the CNS to assert a sexual change.
+The effect on the gland affects the CNS to assert a sexual change.